 We normally supply EAN-13 format barcodes.
-These are the best barcodes to use in Thailand and are in fact more common in all countries except for the USA.
-We supply these 13 digit numbers with a leading ‘0’ which essentially makes the barcode an EAN-13 format barcode.
-If a UPC-A barcode is required (for example for supplying stores in the USA), then the EAN-13 format can also be used as a UPC format barcode.
+These are the most common barcode format in Thailand.
+In fact more EAN-13 is the most common barcode format in all countries except for the USA and Canada.
+We supply these 13 digit numbers with a leading ‘0’.
+This makes the barcode an EAN-13 format barcode.
+If a UPC-A barcode is required, for example for supplying stores in the USA, then our EAN-13 format barcodes can be used as a UPC format barcode.

 As can be seen below, the actual bars of an EAN-13 with a leading ‘0’ and a UPC barcode without the leading ‘0’ are identical.
 The only difference is in the distribution of the numbers below.
-This means that scanners read both versions in exactly the same way.
-If a store requires a UPC-A version barcode when you have an EAN-13 barcode, they can simply be instructed to ignore the leading ‘0’ and it will work in the same way.
+Scanners read the bars not the numbers underneath.
+This means that scanners read both formats in exactly the same way.
+If a store requires a UPC-A version barcode when you have an EAN-13 barcode, tell the store to ignore the leading ‘0’.
+It will work in the same way.

 The way a digit is encoded into every barcode is 7 blocks of either white or black making up each digit. – A full set of digits 0-9 is called a parity. – Retail barcodes have a minimum of 2 parities one for the left side and one for the right. – This is so they can be scanned upside down and still return the correct number the right way around.

 Originally the 12 digit UPC system was created in the 1970’s by George Laurer.
 These work with 2 different parities.
 There is a left side odd parity and a right side even parity (each with 6 digits).